KIS record 2012/13

 - Bed spaces in formal nomination agreements with third party providers in known premises

-Existing housing supply available to students on a shared housing basis, typically ranging from 3 to 9 bed properties in residential areas in close proximity to the provider's estate.
+Existing housing supply available to students on a shared housing basis, typically ranging from 3 to 9 bed properties in residential areas in close proximity to the institution's estate.
 They are owned and managed by private landlords and agents and whose primary governance is via the Housing Act 2004.

 Contact Liaison by email or on +44 (0)1242 388 531.